-In this post, I’ll show you how to finish a drawing started with water soluble colored pencils.
+In this post, I’ll show you how to finish a drawing started with watercolor colored pencils.

-Last week, I shared the method I used to create an under drawing using water soluble colored pencils.
-While I focused on water soluble colored pencils in that post, the technique applies to any type of water soluble media with the possible exception of water miscible oils.
+Last week, I shared the method I used to create an under drawing using watercolor colored pencils.
+While I focused on watercolor colored pencils in that post, the technique applies to any type of water soluble media with the possible exception of water miscible oils.
 I’ve never tried that combination, so cannot tell you whether or not it would work.

 But you can dry paper with a hand-held hair dryer if you need to finish it quickly.
 Use a low heat setting and don’t get the dryer too close to the paper to keep the color from running before it dries.

-How to Finish a Drawing Started with Water Soluble Colored Pencils
+How to Finish a Drawing Started with Watercolor Colored Pencils

 Unless otherwise noted, the colors listed in this article are Prismacolor Soft Core colors.
 Any colored pencils work over watercolor pencils.